linuxsoftware/ls.joyous/docs/tutorials/keeping_things_simple.rst

 5. Select Home | Add child page, and add a ``Calendar page``.
-    (Or if you already have select Edit for it.)
+    (Or if you already have, select Edit for it.)

 6. Give the calendar a suitable ``Title`` etc.